Kazan: Tartarstan and the Teenagers

 Amidst government buildings and churches, the enormous blue and white Qolşärif (Kol Sharif) Mosque (2005) dominates the Kazan Kremlin.
 It is the largest mosque in Europe.

-First we took a long walk to the central plaza with the ever-present statue of Vladimir Ilyich.
+First we take a long walk to the central plaza with the ever-present statue of Vladimir Ilyich.
 He is surrounded by government buildings and a theatre.
 Nearby is an assortment of expensive-looking apartment buildings with clever architecture.
 I am sure the occupants can afford some luxury since there’s an aviation industry here and an abundance of oil, natural gas and assorted minerals in the hills of Tartarstan.

-What a cheerful, youthful, energetic encounter!
-What a delightful afternoon.
 Don’t ask me how I do it.
 Don’t ask me how this happens to me.
 It just does.

 Here’s the best: Hotel Giuseppe.
 Have I landed in a palazzo in Venice?
 Lots of marble and tile, elegant furnishings, built-in wooden closets, comfortable bed, large bathtub with Jacuzzi.
 Terry bathrobe and slippers.
 Oh what a relief it is!